-For more detailed information about how to calculate useful life and depreciation in the United States, see this article from the Internal Revenue Service: A Brief Overview of Depreciation.
+For more detailed information about calculating useful life and depreciation in the United States, see this article from the Internal Revenue Service: A Brief Overview of Depreciation.
 If you are not located in the U.S., or you need additional detail about how to depreciate your long-term assets, we recommend contacting an accounting or tax expert in your area.

 To set the useful life of a long-term asset, select the number of years from the pull-down menu:

-If this asset won't depreciate, choose Forever (do not depreciate) at the bottom of the list:
+If this asset doesn't depreciate, choose Forever (do not depreciate) at the bottom of the list: